devyanit05/agro-mitra-v1/README.md

 # agro-mitra-v1

-# App which will contribute in smart agriculture.
+# A small initiative to contribute in smart agriculture.